vendia/blog/releases/2021-10-29-releasenotes.md

 ---
 draft: false
-title: 'Namespaces, Types, GraphQL Enums, and More!'
+title: Namespaces, Types, GraphQL Enums, and More!
-description: 'Changes that will greatly improve data modeling capabilities for our users'
+description: Changes that will greatly improve data modeling capabilities for our users
-date: '2021-10-29'
+date: 2021-10-29
 tags:
   - Enhancements
   - GraphQL
   - Security
+seo:
+  title: Vendia adds support for Namespaces, Types and GraphQL Enums
+  description: Over the last few weeks, the Vendia Engineering team has been hard
+    at work finalizing a number of changes that will greatly improve the data modeling capabilities for our users.
+In addition, the automatically generated GraphQL interface and resolvers have also been improved to provide native GraphQL support for enumerations.
+createdBy: ""
+createdAt: ""
+updatedBy: David Wells
+updatedAt: 2022-12-14T22:06:06.568Z
+id: 994420ce-56ef-4422-9aec-20ff7bcfff8a
 ---

 ## Summary